mui/material-ui/ROADMAP.md

   - Allow the usage of the Box props in all the core components: [#15561](https://github.com/mui-org/material-ui/issues/15561).
   - Allow the usage of dynamic theme variants and colors: [#15573](https://github.com/mui-org/material-ui/issues/15573) & [#13875](https://github.com/mui-org/material-ui/issues/13875).
   - Allow the usage of the components without any styles: [#6218](https://github.com/mui-org/material-ui/issues/6218).
-  - Improve the suppor of custom breakpoints: [#11649](https://github.com/mui-org/material-ui/issues/11649)
+  - Improve the support of custom breakpoints: [#11649](https://github.com/mui-org/material-ui/issues/11649)
   - Explore the integration with theme-specification, by @jxnblk.
 - 0.3 - **Better documentation.** 📚 It's a wide topic.
 We will focus our effort in the following areas:
   - Page documentation rating 🥇🥈🥉.
 We will integrate a rating module in all our documentation pages.
 This way, we can collect high-quality data points and prioritize the pages that need the most to be improved.